mrdhanrajg/graph-app/README.md

 }]-> Technology
 ```

-### API normalization
+### API Normalization

-The graph visualization endpoint converts database paths into a normalized nodes-and-edges representation consumed by the React frontend.
+The graph visualization endpoint converts graph paths into a normalized nodes-and-edges response consumed by the React frontend.

+### Centralized Exception Handling

+Database exceptions are translated into application-level exceptions and handled centrally rather than duplicating error handling logic across controllers.

+### Environment-Based Configuration

+Database credentials and environment-specific frontend configuration are provided through environment variables rather than committed to source control.

 ---